Oluwatunmise-olat/audio-sync/README.md

 ### ☢️ Side Notes

+- Max video length accepted is 30 minutes
-The public api routes (for media uploads) is hosted on render (free tier) which takes some time to boot back up after moments of inactivity, so you might experience slow api calls if the server has gone into an inactive state
+- The public api routes (for media uploads) is hosted on render (free tier) which takes some time to boot back up after moments of inactivity, so you might experience slow api calls if the server has gone into an inactive state